ISISComputingGroup/ibex_developers_manual/Training-Instrument-Scientists-in-IBEX.md

 - At least a week before the course, book any tea or coffee requirements with catering https://www.stfccatering.co.uk/.
 Typically we book:
     - Coffee/tea (80%/20%) for 9am and 1pm.
 Usually we include some biscuits and a bottle of water
     - We typically don't book lunch since most people leave to do other things over the break.
 Consider asking people whether they want lunch
     - You will need a project code to book with catering.
-Ask one of the managers (e.g. Kevin Woods, Nick Draper, Tom Griffin) to provide one if you need it.
+Ask one of the managers (e.g. Freddie Akeroyd) to provide one if you need it.
 - A day or two before the course runs, visit the venue to make sure everything is ready.
 You do not want to be trying to sort out problems 5 minutes before the course is due to start.
 Things to check are:
    * are the desks arranged as you want them?
    * are the audio-visual system (e.g. projector) working correctly?